benshading/bip148-leaders/bip148-vote201704/letter.md

 The text marked like (((THIS))) is a variable that will be filled in by each Entity with it's own data;

 and the text marked like {{{THIS}}} is a variable that will be filled here in process of preparing the agreement text.

 THIS IS A DRAFT.
-I AM NOW SOME LAWYER, just a bitcoin user.
+I AM NOT A LAWYER, just a bitcoin user.
 Please propose PRs to improve.

 - - -